Bombardier Innovia APM 100 C801

-The Bombardier Innovia APM 100 C801 (APM 100, originally known as CX-100) is the first generation of an automated people mover (APM) train built by Adtranz (now Bombardier Transportation) for use on the Bukit Panjang LRT (BPLRT).
+The Bombardier Innovia APM 100 C801 (APM 100, originally known as ECX-100) was the first generation of an automated people mover (APM) train built by Adtranz (later acquired by Bombardier Transportation and subsequently by Alstom) for use on the Bukit Panjang LRT (BPLRT), Singapore.

+From August 2024, the APM 300R C801B vehicles began replacing all C801 vehicles, which was fully completed in September 2025.

 Operational history

-The C801 trains was operated since the BPLRT was opened.
-The first train was delivered on 21 January 1999, which is painted in light blue train cars and two turquoise stripes pasted.
-Later on, since December 2004, trains has been refurbished with the replacing of "Adtranz CX-100" into "Bombardier Innovia APM 100", and were repainted into a single red stripe pasted on the same blue car.
+The C801 trains were in operation since the opening of the Bukit Panjang LRT in 1999.
+The first train was delivered on 21 January 1999, which was painted in cerulean blue train cars and two turquoise stripes pasted.
+Later on, since December 2004, the trains were refurbished with the replacing of "Adtranz ECX-100" into "Bombardier Innovia APM 100", and repainted into a single red stripe pasted on the same cerulean blue car.
 These trains used to have LCD displays on each train for advertising purposes, however, these were removed in 2009 due to lack of demand.
 Currently, the Visual Passenger Information System (VPIS) display current and next station information.
 The windscreens and windows are tinted green, while spoilt windows have a different tint.
-Also, C801 trains have rectangular, incandescent headlights compared to the C801A trains, which have circular, bright white LED headlights.

-No refurbishment has been made for Bombardier Innovia APM 100 C801 as it will be replaced eventually at the end of the physical lifespan.
+The vehicles have rectangular incandescent headlights and taillights.

 Some train cars were installed with solar windscreen on one of the car ends.
-This was to minimize heat and light from entering the trains, which were one of the main causes for warmer trains.
+This was to minimise heat and light from entering the trains, which were one of the main causes for warmer trains.
 The experimental windscreens were successful as they were subsequently rolled out to other train cars.

 Car 116 was installed with the new bright LEDs that was used in the C801A trains, replacing the existing yellow headlights.
 All train cars except for six of them, have been replaced by brand new LED headlights.
-As the carriages are closed-end, the train must be stationary and the doors must be open for passengers to move between carriages during 2-car operations.
+As the carriages are closed-end, the train must be stationary at an LRT Station and the doors must be open for passengers to move between carriages during 2-car operations.
 Passengers have the ability to sit on the either end of the car, which creates more standing space.
-All seats in the interior are standardised into turquoise seats, which is the previous LRT colour before it was standardised into grey in 2003.
+All seats in the interior are standardised into teal colour seats, which is the previous LRT colour before it was standardised into grey in 2003.
 It has 4 seats on each end and 8 seats in the middle.
-C801 trains have rectangular, incandescent headlights compared to the C801A trains, which have circular, bright white LED headlights.
+C801 trains have rectangular incandescent headlights as compared to the C801A trains, which have circular, bright white LED headlights.